eddiesTime/sme_app/raw_documentation.md

 _Code snippet 10: SettingsStore in MobX example._

 The code snippet illustrates the collection of state data and state mutating methods in a single file.
-This use of a file can get bloated pretty quickly the more complex the subdomain is.
-To approach this problem with a solution you can split the file into multiple files and annotate them as “parts”.
-But a problem with this approach is the non present best practice which could leave you with confusion.
+This use of a single file can get bloated pretty quickly; the more complex the subdomain is.

+To approach this problem with a solution, you can split the file into multiple files and annotate them as _parts_.
+But a problem with this approach is the non-present best practice, which could leave you and others with confusion.

-Mutable state management also requires to find a solution to handle initial or empty state which is in most cases a decision between null checks in the UI or creating a state enum to handle the states.
-This approach comes closer to she clean separation in immutable solutions like bloc.
+Mutable state management also requires to find a solution to handle **initial** or **empty** **state**, which is, in most cases, a decision between null-checks in the UI or creating a `state enum` to handle the states.
+The latter approach comes closer to the clean separation in immutable solutions like BLoC.

-They last disadvantage is the difficult challenge to manage the states history.
-If we would have a store with more data than settingsEntity we would find correlating methods to mutate each data property.
-Since we then have different data that can change over time without the change of other data properties it gets much more difficult to track these changes.
+The last disadvantage is the difficult challenge of managing the state's history.
+If you have a store with more data than `SettingsEntity`, you will find correlating methods to mutate each data property.
+Since you then have different data that can change over time without the change of other data properties, it gets much more difficult to track these changes.

-On the other hand mutable state management solutions shine with their lack of boilerplate code and ease to learn and implement.
+On the other hand, mutable state management solutions shine with their lack of boilerplate code and are easy to learn and implement.

+### Principle of Immutable State

+Immutability is defined by its characteristic that object values cannot be changed after its initializing [@JavaConcurrencyInPractice].

-Immutable state management solutions in contrary to mutable solutions tackle each the three disadvantages.
+Immutable state management solutions, in contrary, tackle each of the disadvantages of mutable solutions

-The following code snippets show how the immutable state management solution Bloc addresses each disadvantage.
+The following code snippets show how the immutable state management solution BLoC addresses each disadvantage.

 ```dart
 ...